WHAT IS MAME ARTWORK ?

-There would be no Artwork Project without the Artwork Team and multiple outside contributions we've received over the years.
+There would be no Artwork Project without the Artwork Team and multiple outside contributions we have received over the years.
 They will forever have my heartfelt thanks.
-With that said, there are a few things that I do around here:
+With that said, below is my role in this project:

-- I am responsible for coordinating all the artwork that comes in and goes out.
+- Coordinating all the artwork that comes in and is later released, including quality control.

-- I have created the LAY files for most of the files on this site.
+- Creating the LAY files for most of the files on this site.

-- Any artwork on loan from Vintage Arcade Superstore has been dug out of storage or disassembled from cabinets by me when I visit their warehouse; then transported home.
+- Artwork on loan from Vintage Arcade Superstore is dug out of storage or disassembled from cabinets by me when I visit their warehouse, then transported home.
 Scans, stitching, and initial color correction are done by me in Photoshop.

 - I initiated the effort to acquire occasional artwork from ClassicArcadeGrafix.

-- I have used my own money every so often to purchase artwork.
+- I have used my own money more than a few times to purchase artwork.

 There are other little things here and there, too, but that is the bulk of it.
-I do this simply for the passion I have for video games, and for the enjoyment that I am sure other end-users get out of it.
+I do this for the passion I have for video games and their artwork, and for the enjoyment that I hope other end‑users get out of it.

 - Back in Fall 2003, I made my first contribution to the Control Panel pics project when Smitdogg was running that project.
 These were mainly pics I took myself at various arcades, and then cropped later in Photoshop.
 I ended up taking over the next year, and continued it for a couple more years.

 - Eldio was the original guy that took care of Marquee pics.
-He also hadn't updated things for some time, but with the other two things going on, I didn't really have much time to take on that, also.
+He also had not updated things for some time, but with the other two things going on, I did not really have much time to take on a third task.
 Luckily, Howard Casto decided to start releasing "unofficial" packs of marquees.
 As he was doing all the work, I figured hosting them here and keeping the site up to date would be easy enough.